ds-modules/curriculum-guide/content/technology/pedagogy-and-technology.md

 ### Other Technology

-For notes on class website tools, please see [Logistics, rooms, and technology](https://dsep.gitbooks.io/connector-guide/content/connector/instructor/logistics.html) in **Before the Course**.
+For notes on class website tools, please see [Logistics, rooms, and technology](../connector/instructor/logistics).